tock/tock/doc/reference/trd-appid.md

 Application Credentials, but they are not the same thing.
-An Application Identifier is a numerical representation of the Application's identity, while credentials are the data that, combined with a Credentials Checking Policy, bind an Application Identifier to a process.
+An Application Identifier is a numerical representation of the Application's identity, while credentials are the data that, combined with an Identifier Policy, bind an Application Identifier to a process.

 Suppose there are two versions (v1.1 and v1.2) of the same Application.
 They have different Userspace Binaries.
 Each version has an Application Credentials consisting of a cryptographic hash of their TBF headers and Userspace Binary signed by a known public key.
-In this use case (supported by a Process Checking Policty), the public key defines the Application Identifier: all versions of this Application have Application Credentials signed by this key.
+In this use case (supported by a Identifier Policy), the public key defines the Application Identifier: all versions of this Application have Application Credentials signed by this key.
 The two versions have different Application Credentials, because their hashes differ, but they have the same Application Identifier.

-Every running Tock process MUST have an Application Identifier.
-Application Identifiers MUST be unique across running processes in a Tock system.
+The kernel MUST NOT simultaneously run two processes that have the same Application Identifier.
+This restriction is because an Application Identifier provides an identity for a Userspace Binary.
+Two processes with the same Application Identifier are two copies or versions of the same Application.
+Application Identifiers are used to control access to resources such as storage.
+This restriction ensures there is at most one process accessing resources or data belonging to an Application Identifier, which precludes the need for consistency mechanisms for concurrent access.

+Application Identifiers can be used for security policy decisions in the rest of the kernel.
+For example, a kernel may allow only Applications whose Application Credentials use a particular trusted public key to access restricted functionality, but restrict other applications to use a subset of available system calls.
+By defining the Application Identifier of a process to be the public key, the system can map this key to a Short IDs (described below) that gives access to retricted functionality.

+Application Identifiers can, but do not have to be, be derived from Application Credentials.
+For example, a Tock system with a permissive Credentials Checking Policy may allow processes with no Application Credentials to run, and have an Identifier Policy that defines Application Identifiers to be the ASCII name stored in a TBF header.
 Global Application Identifiers MUST persist across process restarts or reloads.

-Application Identifiers are unique among running processes because Short IDs are, for security and mangement reasons.
-Because Short IDs used for security settings are often computed from Application Identifiers and need to be persistent across reboots of a Userspace Binary, this implies that Application Identifiers must be unique as well.
-For futher details, see the Short ID section below.

-If the Credentials Checking Policy assigns the same Application Identifier to multiple processes, then the Tock kernel MUST NOT run more than one of them at any given time.
-Following the above example, the Tock kernel can run v1.1 or v1.2 of the Application, but will not run both simultaneously.
-A kernel MAY perform this check by comparing Short IDs generated from application identifiers using the `Compress` trait (described below).
-Kernels using Short IDs to test collisions between Application Identifiers SHOULD implement `Compress` in a manner that minimizes cases when two different valid application identifiers compress to the same Short ID (e.g., taking the low-order bits of a strong cryptographic hash function, or using a known, deterministic mapping).

-In cases when a TBF Object does not have any application credentials, the Credentials Checking Policy MAY assign it a global or local application identifier.
-If the verifier policy does not assign a TBF Object an Application Identifier then the kernel MUST NOT run that process.
+In cases when a TBF Object does not have any Application Credentials, the Identifier Policy MAY assign it a Global Application Identifier or a Local Application Identifier.

+Each Tock process has a unique process identifier assigned by the kernel, which can be re-used over time (like POSIX process identifiers).
+Application Identifiers are distinct from these process identifiers.
+An Application Identifier is intended to identify an Application, while a process identifier identifies a particular execution of that binary.
+For example, if a Userspace Binary exits and runs a second time, there is no binding between the process identifiers of those two invocations, while the Application Identifier will be the same.

-Consider these five use cases.
+Consider these five use cases:

   1. A TBF Object with no Application Credentials: it only runs on kernels that are willing to load TBF Objects without credentials